openhab/openhab-addons/bundles/org.openhab.voice.picotts/README.md

 ## Voices

-The following list are the only supported languages (as these are the languages supported by pico2wave, see also [the documentation of the debian package](https://packages.debian.org/de/wheezy/libttspico-utils)):
+The following list are the only supported languages (as these are the languages supported by pico2wave, see also [the documentation of the Debian package](https://packages.debian.org/de/wheezy/libttspico-utils)):

 ```
 German (de-DE)